1,3-Bisphosphoglyceric acid: In glycolysis

 The transfer of an inorganic phosphate from the carboxyl group on 1,3BPG to ADP to form ATP is reversible due to a low ΔG.
 This is as a result of one acyl phosphate bond being cleaved whilst another is created.
 This reaction is not naturally spontaneous and requires the presence of a catalyst.
 This role is performed by the enzyme phosphoglycerate kinase.
 During the reaction phosphoglycerate kinase undergoes a substrate induced conformational change similar to another metabolic enzyme called hexokinase.

-Because two molecules of glyceraldehyde-3-phosphate are formed during glycolysis from one molecule of glucose, 1,3BPG can be said to responsible for two of the ten molecules of ATP produced during the entire process.
+Because two molecules of glyceraldehyde-3-phosphate are formed during glycolysis from one molecule of glucose, 1,3BPG can be said to be responsible for two of the ten molecules of ATP produced during the entire process.
 Glycolysis also uses two molecules of ATP in its initial stages as a committed and irreversible step.
 For this reason glycolysis is not reversible and has a net produce of 2 molecules of ATP and two of NADH.
 The two molecules of NADH themselves go on to produce approximately 3 molecules of ATP each.